amraskar/Image-Caption-Generator/README.md

 * merging the output from the above two layers, followed by dense layer to make the final prediction.
 * The final layer will contain the number of nodes equal to our vocabulary size.

+**Limitations:** Some key points to note are that the model depends on the data, so, it cannot predict the words that are out of its vocabulary.

 Visual representation of the final model is given below
 ![alt text](https://github.com/amraskar/Image-Caption-Generator/blob/f174754b5b16057dc232669d2451e8c867304564/model.png "Visual representation of the final model")